 Your “secret” is different than mine, but the enemy of our souls would like nothing more than for you to keep your struggle to yourself.
 To keep silent.
 We need to learn how to be transparent.

-To start taking steps toward transparency, see if there is a Bible study or some type of support group.
+To start taking steps toward transparency, find a Bible study or some type of support group near you.
 Then confess to others who have the same issue.
 Care for each other.
 Pray for each other.
 Confession brings freedom; your burden will be lighter when you share it.
 I remember after I went to my first Bible study class, I started confessing other issues I had.
 I sought forgiveness from those I’d hurt, and the shackles fell from my heart.

-Seek God and write out your prayers to Him.
+Seek God, and write out your prayers to Him.
 Know that your struggle is not hidden from His view.
-He knows your issues and still LOVES YOU COMPLETELY.
+God knows your issues and still LOVES YOU COMPLETELY.
 Read Psalm 139.
 His thoughts of you are greater than the sand on the seashore.

-Read more about my abortion story in part two, coming later this week.
+Read more about my abortion story in Part Two: Learning to Face the Truth

 1. Find a Bible Study or prayer group for women in a like-minded situation.

-2. Confess your sin to someone who you trust.
+2. Confess your sin or shame to someone who you trust.

 3. Seek God.
 Understand He loves you completely.

-4. After you find freedom, share you story with someone who needs to hear it.
+4. After you find freedom, share your story with someone who needs to hear it.

 God, please give me the confidence to share my story with others.
 Use it to further your kingdom and to bring glory to your name, no matter how scared I am to share my past with others.